 Handlers of king cobras have long said that instead of the vacant stare of a reptile, king cobras look back as if they understand they’re alive.
 While it would be almost impossible to conduct research on this phenomenon, the anecdotal evidence suggests that cobras do indeed have an above-average intelligence for a snake.

 Why is the king cobra the smartest snake in the world?
 We’ll take a closer peek at their nesting patterns, their hunting skills as well as some other interesting facts.

 Why the King Cobra is the Smartest Snake in the World: Nesting Females

 Female king cobras are the only snake on the planet that build nests.
 They push a bunch of branches, leaves, and other debris into a pile that’s large enough to start decomposing in the middle.
 That heat is used to incubate the eggs while the mom sits on top of the nest and defends it.

 Most of the time, a king cobra will try to flee a situation before any kind of aggressive, hood flaring incident occurs.
 The exception to this rule is when a female is guarding her nest.
 She will attack with little provocation if you come too close to her or her brood.

 Even though female king cobras build nests and that seems maternal, as soon as the babies hatch she vacates the area leaving the young to fend for themselves.
 This might be to avoid eating her own babies by mistake since king cobras dine on other cobras.

 Snake eggs are flexible, unlike bird eggs.
 The flexibility allows them to avoid otherwise devastating damage.
-It also allows them to be handled roughly.
+It also allows them to be handled roughly — however, they can’t be turned because the baby will drown.
+Snake eggs glue themselves together to prevent that sort of movement.
 Therefore, the eggs of a king cobra can be buried under litter and then sat upon by such a large snake.